NTDLS/HellsGenesis/README.md

-# 2DAI
+# Hells Genesis
-2D GDI+ space fighter game engine written in C# (NETCOREnetcore).
+Hells Genesis is a 2D space fighter (Hell Fighter Tribute) game engine written in C# (currently .net7) using GDI+

-Infinite space, AI, multiple scenario, event driven, locking/seeking weapons, etc.
+Infinite space, neural network AI, multiple scenario, event driven, locking/seeking weapons, etc.

-Yea, you read that right GDI. :D
+And yea, you read that right GDI+.
+I wanted to see if it could be done.
+Apparently it can. :D

 Version 0.0.1.0 Gameplay: (I've made progress since this video) https://www.youtube.com/watch?v=Kd-aEshWiNg